efabless/caravel/verilog/dv/cocotb/doc/environment_setup/README.md

 export PDK=sky130A #or SKY130B
 ```

-The next step is PDK installation.
+The next step is installing the PDK.
-This can be done using Makefile from the Caravel repository:
+This can be done using the Makefile from the Caravel repository:

 ```
 cd caravel
 make pdk
 ```

-Once all the above settings are set and prerequisites in place, you can run the simulations.
+Once all the above settings are set and the prerequisites in place, you can run the simulations.